Jalin Marshall: Hamilton Tiger-Cats

 Marshall signed to the practice roster of the Hamilton Tiger-Cats of the Canadian Football League (CFL) on June 18, 2019.
 On June 19, 2019, it was announced that he was suspended by the NFL for the first four weeks of the 2019 NFL season.
 He was promoted to the Tiger-Cats' active roster on June 27, and moved back to the practice roster on July 12.
 He was promoted to the active roster again on July 31, and moved back to the practice roster again on August 9.
 He was promoted again on August 23, and moved to the practice roster again on August 31.
 He was promoted to the active roster for the fourth time on September 19.
 He was reinstated from NFL suspension on October 1, 2019, while still a member of the Tiger-Cats' active roster.
 Marshall re-signed with the Tiger-Cats on January 2, 2021.

 Edmonton Elks

-Marshall signed with the Edmonton Elks of the CFL to on February 8, 2022.
+Marshall signed with the Edmonton Elks of the CFL on February 8, 2022.